carlocardella/vscode-auto-git-extension/README.md

 - **Works with any git remote**
 - **All features are disabled by default**; you must enable them in the settings
 - **No errors if no remote is defined** (commits only, skips sync)
-- **Experimental: AI commit message support** - If GitHub Copilot or another AI extension exposes a compatible API, the extension will attempt to use it to generate commit messages.
-If not, a generic message is used.
-As of June 2025, Copilot's commit message generation is not available programmatically, so the extension will usually fall back to the generic message.
 - **Status bar toggle** - Click the status bar item to enable or disable Auto Git instantly.

 ## Extension Settings